 """

-:param coeffs: List of polynomial coefficients in descending order of degree
+:param coeffs: Polynomial coefficients in descending order

-:param zs: Initial guesses for the roots (complex numbers)
+:param zs: Initial root guesses

 """